Contact Us Today (424) 372-3112

 • Any misdemeanor sex crime requiring a defendant to Penal Code 290 mandatory sex offender registration.

-How to Present a Petition to a Trial Court
+How to Petition a Trial Court

 As discussed above, the California trial court has the sole discretion to grant AB 3234 misdemeanor diversion.

-This means it is crucial for a defendant's lawyer to present a complete and effective petition showing all mitigating factors, such as positive information about:
+This means a defendant's lawyer must present a complete and effective petition showing all mitigating factors, such as positive information about the defendant's history, background, and character, and other related factual and legal arguments that will support the defendant's request for diversion.

 It should be highlighted that the new statute also gives the judge broad discretion not to offer misdemeanor diversion to a defendant.